best-of-lists/best-of-generator/README.md

 The [Github Action workflow](#generation-via-github-action) uses these markdown files to automatically create releases for every update.
 This allows to persist a useful changelog over many updates and enables readers to get valuable email updates whenever the list is updated (by watching for release events).

 ### Generation via CLI

+> To use the CLI, you need to have the best-of generator installed via pip:
+> `pip install best-of`

 ```bash
 best-of generate [OPTIONS] PATH